PawelBis/Endgame/README.md

 # Endgame

-This is my rmk configuration for the engame keyboard
+This is my rmk configuration for the Endgame keyboard

 # RMK